openwebcraft/node-hapi-docker-boiler/README.md

 | --- |
 |This repository is still work in progress.

-This is a boilerplate for developing a small hapi server inspired by [openwebcraft/node-js-starter](https://github.com/openwebcraft/nodejs-docker-starter)
+This is a boilerplate for developing a small hapi server (or microservice) inspired by [openwebcraft/node-js-starter](https://github.com/openwebcraft/nodejs-docker-starter)

 ## Purpose of this Boilerplate